An anterior placenta may or may not cause trouble during labor and delivery. Find out how to have the natural birth you want.

 What to Do If You Have an Anterior Placenta

 Having an anterior placenta is usually nothing to worry about, but if you’re concerned about some of the possible issues we’ve discussed here, there are some things you can do:

 - Choose a handheld doppler instead of a fetoscope to hear baby’s heartbeat, and remain calm if it takes a while to find it.
 It may take a few extra weeks to hear the heartbeat.

 - Try belly mapping.
 It may be more difficult to do, but if you can figure it out, you’ll be happy to see that your baby is indeed in OA position.
 Even if the baby is facing a different way, you can try some exercises for moving him or her into a better position.

-- If you’re trying to conceive, one study found that sleeping on your back was the best way to get a posterior placenta.
+- Sleep on your back if you’re trying to conceive.
+One study found that sleeping on your back was the best way to get a posterior placenta.

 Did you have an anterior placenta?
 Did it affect your birth at all?